-Treat your ornament well, and they’ll reward you with years of sparkly shimmer.
+Treat your ornaments well, and they’ll reward you with years of sparkly shimmer.

 Scoot into your craft space and create some sparkly, glittery fun!
 Tap into your creative genius and whip up some handmade ornaments, then share them with us on our Facebook page.
 Share any stories that go along with the process, because everyone’s got a story, and we’d love to hear yours!